-I am skilled in cartoon illustration, concept development, screenwriting, storyboarding, editing, compositing, producing, and directing.
+I am skilled in cartoon illustration, concept development, screenwriting, storyboarding, animatic editing, producing, and directing.

 My primary area of interest is writing for animation.
 I have written several unproduced short scripts.
 I am seeking employment as a writer's assistant or script PA to learn more about the craft of writing for television.
 I am also open to any freelance screenwriting assignments.